jayesh-wayesh/Monster-Mania/README.md

   In order to run this demo app in your local, you need to obtain developer credentials.
 Please contact BlockCo Labs team to obtain test developer credentials.

 ### 2. Backend
-Copy the content of `.env.default` file to a new `.env` and update the required environment variable(s).
+Inside backend directory, copy the content of `.env.default` file to a new `.env` and update the required environment variable(s).
 Note the following points before updating env variables :
   - We are hosting our database using [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 You can create a new test account in MongoDB Atlas and update the `ATLAS_URI` obtained in backend's .env file.
   - `ENCRYPTION_SECRET` is required by mongoose-encryption to encrypt passcode.
   - `DEVELOPER_PRIVATE_KEY`, `DEVELOPER_ID` and `EXTERNAL_ID` will be provided by BlockCo team as part of your developer credentials.